-Bond refinancings or “refundings” are used by state and local governments most frequently to achieve debt service savings on outstanding bonds.
+Bond refinancings or “refundings” are used by state and local governments to achieve debt service savings on outstanding bonds.
 Though less frequent, refunding bonds can also be issued to remove or revise burdensome bond covenants or to restructure debt service payments.

 Debt Policy Considerations – Refunding Debt Service Savings

-- Net present value debt service savings – current refundings.
-Issuers may wish to adopt different NPV savings criteria for current refundings than advance refundings.
+Governments may wish to adopt different minimum net present value (NPV) savings criteria for current refundings than advance refundings.
 When outstanding bonds become currently callable, the value of the call option decreases in value over time.
-Therefore, issuers may be more inclined to have lower savings thresholds than in an advance refunding.
-Three differing approaches to current refunding thresholds include:
+Therefore, governments may be more inclined to have lower savings thresholds for a current refunding than in an advance refunding.

 - A graduated NPV savings criteria based on the number of years between the refunded bond call date and final maturity.
 For example, for bonds with 9 or more years between the call date and final maturity, the minimum NPV savings criteria may be 4%, whereas bonds with only 2 years between the call date and final maturity may require only a 1% minimum NPV savings requirement.

-- Negative arbitrage efficiency.
-In a proposed advance refunding, negative arbitrage is how much of potential debt service savings are lost in funding the escrow to the call date.
-Issuers may want to set a guideline that negative arbitrage is less than a certain percentage of NPV savings before a refunding is undertaken.
+- Escrow efficiency.
+In a proposed advance refunding, negative arbitrage is a measure of how much potential debt service savings are lost in funding the escrow until the call date if the escrow cannot be invested at a yield equivalent to the yield on the refunding bonds.
+Governments may want to set a guideline that negative arbitrage is less than a certain percentage of NPV savings before a refunding is undertaken.